-- PHM145H1 Human Histology and Anatomy Eligibility for exemption requires course(s) which cover all major topics in Human Anatomy; a significant histology component must also be included.
-At universities where the material is offered over the span of two terms/semesters (e.g., Anatomy I and II) both courses are required for exemption eligibility.
-The course(s) must have an emphasis on human anatomy. - PHM146H1 Fundamentals of Pharmacology is equivalent to the University of Toronto courses PCL469H1 + PCL470H1 or the former course PCL470Y1.
-Some other known exemptions are listed on the Exemptions Request Form on the Faculty's website (https://pharmacy.utoronto.ca/programs-and-admissions/pharmd/current-students/office-of-the-registrar/course-exemptions-transfer-credit/). - PHM140H1 Molecular Pharmacology is equivalent to the University of Toronto course PHC301H1 (or former PHC300Y1).
-Those from a Pharmaceutical Chemistry program at other universities may also be considered on a case-by-case basis. - PHM141H1 Pharmaceutics is equivalent to the University of Toronto course PHC230H1 (or former PHC330Y1).
-Those from a Pharmaceutical Chemistry program at other universities may also be considered on a case-by-case basis. - PHM240H1 The Science of Pharmacotherapy is equivalent to the University of Toronto course PHC420H1.
-Those from a Pharmaceutical Chemistry program at other universities may also be considered on a case-by-case basis. - PHM340H1 Introductory Toxicology is equivalent only to the University of Toronto course PCL362H1.
-Due to the focus of the course and assessment methods used, other Toxicology courses are not eligible for exemption consideration. - Candidates who have taken a Microbiology course(s) as part of another health professions program may also be eligible for exemption from PHM242H1 Microbiology of Infectious Diseases.
+PHM145H1 Human Histology and Anatomy (refer to the Exemptions Request Form for samples of acceptable courses).
+Eligibility for exemption requires course(s) which cover all major topics in Human Anatomy; a significant histology component must also be

+- included.
+At universities where the material is offered over the span of two terms/semesters (i.e., Anatomy I and II) both courses are required for exemption eligibility.
+The course(s) must have an emphasis on human anatomy. - PHM146H1 Fundamentals of Pharmacology equivalent to the University of Toronto courses PCL469H1 + PCL470H1 or the former course PCL470Y1.
+Some other known equivalencies are listed on the Exemption Request Form. - PHM140H1 Molecular Pharmacology equivalent to the University of Toronto course PHC301H1 (or former PHC300Y1).
+Those from a Pharmaceutical Chemistry program at another university may also be considered on a case-by-case basis. - PHM141H1 Pharmaceutics equivalent to the University of Toronto course PHC230H1 (or former PHC330Y1).
+Those from a Pharmaceutical Chemistry program at another university may also be considered on a case-by-case basis. - PHM240H1 The Science of Pharmacotherapy equivalent to the University of Toronto course PHC420H1.
+Those from a Pharmaceutical Chemistry program at another university may also be considered on a case-by-case basis. - PHM340H1 Introductory Toxicology equivalent only to the University of Toronto course PCL362H1.
+Due to the focus of the course and assessment methods used, other Toxicology courses are not eligible for exemption consideration. - Candidates who have taken a Microbiology course(s) as part of another professional health professions program, may also be eligible for exemption in PHM242H1 Microbiology of Infectious Diseases.
 To ensure a clinical appreciation, Microbiology courses from general science programs will not be considered.
-These assessments will be made on a case-by-case basis. - Candidates who have successfully completed another health professions program (e.g., Nursing or Medicine), and are licensed in their field may also be eligible for exemption from PHM230H1 Physical Assessment and Injection Techniques.
+These assessments will be made on a case-by-case basis. - Candidates who have successfully completed another professional health professions program (e.g., Nursing or Medicine), and are licensed in their field may also be eligible for exemption in PHM230H1 Injection Techniques and Physical Assessment.
 These assessments will be made on a case-by-case basis. - Students with previous attendance at a CCAPP (Canadian Council for Accreditation of Pharmacy Programs) or ACPE (Accreditation Council for Pharmacy Education) accredited program may be considered for exemption in individual courses not listed above on a case-by-case basis, up to a maximum of 9.0 full-credit equivalents.